 Passengers left unprepared may find themselves a bit bored in the terminal.
 However, there are plenty of shopping and dining opportunities in the brand-new AIRMALL on Concourses B and C. A point of interest is the Rock and Roll Hall of Fame Gift Shop, selling memorabilia from the famous Cleveland landmark.

-The airport is situated nine miles (14km) southwest of Cleveland.
+The airport is situated 13 miles (21km) southwest of Cleveland.

 Getting to the city

-Taxis, shuttles and limos operate at the airport.
-Taxis can be found at the orange wall located at the south end of the baggage claim, adjacent to Carousel 11.
-The RTA provides a regular train service between the airport and downtown Cleveland via the Tower City Station, which departs every 15 minutes and takes less than 30 minutes.
-The train station is on the lower level of the main terminal.
-Hotel shuttles can be called from the hotel courtesy phones in the baggage claim area.
+It departs every 15 minutes and takes less than 30 minutes.
+The train station is on the lower level of the main terminal, while hotel shuttles can be called from the hotel courtesy phones in the baggage claim area.
 Ride-hailing apps such as Uber and Lyft are also available.